Tucson Presidio museum

 Theme 2: Historic Hats of Arizona

 Your group will identify the hats in the box and do further investigation on the individual who would have worn that hat.
-Your group will learn about the individuals from four different time periods:
+Your group will learn about individuals from different time periods:

 • American Period (1854-present)